 Applying to the Temporary Class

-- All applicants to the Temporary Class are also required to complete the RN/RPN Jurisprudence Examination.
+All applicants to the Temporary Class are also required to complete the RN/RPN Jurisprudence Examination.
 You will receive an email with details about how to access the online exam, which can be completed at any time, as part of your application to the General Class.

-- If you apply for the Temporary Class and your registration is not completed by the time the College receives your exam results, then your request for temporary registration will not be processed and you will have to begin the application for General Class membership.
+- If you apply for the Temporary Class and your registration is not completed by the time the College receives your exam results, then your request for temporary registration will not be processed and you will have to complete the application for General Class membership.

-- If you fail to pass the registration exam while holding a temporary membership, then the College will notify you and your employer that your membership has expired and you are no longer permitted to practise nursing in Ontario.
+- If you fail the registration exam while holding a temporary membership, then the College will notify you and your employer that your membership has expired and you are no longer permitted to practise nursing in Ontario.